Online Platforms and the Fair Exposure Problem Under Homophily

+Even though most social network platforms allow users to broadcast content to a large subset of their \emph{friends}, our model imposes that a user can only share an article with one friend at a time.
+To understand the implications of this assumption, we compare the propagation of articles in our model with that of a network where the assumption does not hold.
 We used the Abortion dataset \citep{balancedExposure} for this experiment---the median number of friends of a user in this dataset is 27.
 In the network setting, we allow every user in the dataset to share the article that they read with all of their friends (adjacent nodes).
 In the model setting, we uniformly select one friend with whom to share the article, while controlling for all the other parameters of the model (e.g., $\pi_g$, $p_{g,s}$, $\theta_{g,s}$, $M$).
 We set these parameters to the values in Table~\ref{tab:default-params-data-indep} and propagate two contrasting articles for both groups of the dataset.
 We repeat this experiment 100 times.